-In a series of papers [8],[12],[18]-[20], the authors have investigated the problem of tracking on a single camera, using multiple feature cue information, in situations where targets engage in multiple mutual occlusions.
-The core theory for our approach is based on the work of Hsu, Shapiro and Taksa [10]-[11] on characterizing the scoring behavior, the relationship between the scores assigned by an expert (e.g., a classifier, a filter, etc.) to a list of candidates and the ranks of the candidates.
-We have developed a framework, the "Rank and Fuse" (RAF) framework, for fusion for target tracking applications that exploits the combinatorial options for score and rank feature fusion combinations to improve tracking performance.
-We found that in those situations, a feature fusion operation that included similarity rank information produced a more accurate track than a fusion operation using a Mahalanobis sum of similarities [19].
-Our conclusion was that the rank information was less sensitive to the effects of occlusion.
+In a series of papers [9],[13], [19],[20] the authors have investigated the problem of tracking on a single camera, using multiple feature cue information, in situations where targets engage in multiple mutual occlusions.
+The core theory for our approach is based on the work of Hsu, Shapiro and Taksa [11]-[12] on characterizing the scoring behavior, the relationship between the scores assigned by an expert (e.g., a classifier, a filter, etc.) to a list of candidates and the ranks of the candidates.
+We have developed a framework for fusion for target tracking applications that exploits the combinatorial options for score and rank feature fusion combinations to improve tracking performance.
+We found that in certain situations, a feature fusion operation that included similarity rank information produced a more accurate track than a score fusion operation using a Mahalanobis sum of similarities [19].
+Our conclusion was that the rank information was less sensitive to the effects of target occlusions.
 However, that research did not provide us with a way to predict at any frame in the video, which fusion of which features would provide the more accurate result.
 A predictor metric needed to be developed that when applied to the video for a specific target, would indicate which features and which fusion operation would yield the most accurate track.

-CFA has been applied to a number of areas, including Information Retrieval (IR), pattern recognition (PR), virtual screening (VS) and drug discovery, and protein structure prediction (PSP) ([6]-[7], [9]-[11], [16], [23], [28]).
+CFA has been applied to a number of areas, including Information Retrieval (IR), pattern recognition (PR), virtual screening (VS) and drug discovery, and protein structure prediction (PSP) ([7]-[8], [10]-[12], [17], [23], [27]).
 This previous work has suggested that in a combinatorial setting a combination of multiple features improves on the performance over each of those features only if each of the features itself has good performance and if the features are diverse.
-In this paper, we quantify performance and diversity, and we present a tracking experiment that explores the performance of rank and score combinations of three features (color, shape and position) to determine the value of the performance ratio and diversity metrics as predictors of the performance of a fusion operation.
+In this paper, we quantify performance and diversity, and we present a tracking experiment that explores the performance of all rank and score binary combinations from three features (color, shape and position) to determine the value of the performance ratio and diversity metrics as predictors of the tracking performance a pair of features.